 “Yeah.
-He’s good bloke too, a good father.”
+He’s good bloke too, a good dad.”

 “I come to see you before going back home.
-I’ve finished my studies, you see.”
+I finished my studies, you see.”

-“Actually, I thought that you might want to come home with me,” Aswin says with a wry smile, glancing around.
+“Actually, I thought that you might want to come home with me,” Aswin says with a wry smile.

 It was as if he had never left.
 He smelled the ancient roses in the Pines’ garden.
-He heard water lapping the sand and buzzing cicadas.
+He heard water lapping the sand and the buzz of cicadas.

 “Oh Nell.
 I’ll miss you.”

 “I know.
 I’ll miss you too, luv.
 Live well.
 Get married.
 Think of me sometime.”

 “I have no choice on that matter, Nell.”